TorrX

 Basic hand pump

-A hand pump belongs in a bag because it is cheap and hard to kill.
+A hand pump is cheap, crude, and only tolerable as an emergency fallback.
 It should not be the main tool for a team that cares about consistent ball feel.

 09